-Applicants may claim points in either A or B. Applicants claiming points in A may also claim one (1) point in C.
+Applicants may claim points in A alone, A and B, or A and C. claim points in either A or B. Applicants claimingpoints in A may also claim one (1) point in C.

-A. Waiver of Qualified Contract Right - Up to 5 Points
+A.-Waiver of Qualified Contract Right - Up to 5 Points

 - 1. Five (5) points to Owners willing to forgo the Qualified Contract "cancellation option." - 2.
 Three (3) points to Owners willing to forgo the Qualified Contract "cancellation option" for at least ten years. - 3.
-One (1) point to Owners willing to forgo the Qualified Contract "cancellation option" for at least five years.
+One (1) point to Owners willing to forgo the Qualified Contract "cancellation option" for at least fiveyears.